 During the off season, when my friend was in town, we'd train at my gym.
 And during our breaks my friend would tell stories, many of those revolved around his time on the fire line and around camp.
 Over time I began to recognize a number of themes to his stories, One of which, a favorite of mine, was New Guy Tales.
 These could be cautionary or educational, but the gist of New Guy Tales centered around a new guy and how he learned the ropes.
 These stories are helpful because if heeded they can save us costly or embarrassing mistakes.

 One of my favorites involves a new guy in camp struggling to complete some task.
 New Guy says to a vet, "Hey, I'm trying to do this thing, but I can't make it work."
 Old Vet looks over and says, "Oh, I see what your problem is.
 You haven't got your Man Hands yet.
 Give it a while, you'll get them."
 The story then ends one of two ways.
 Either A) he takes over the task showing how easily it can be done with a proper set of man hands, or B) he walks away leaving the New Guy to struggle and thus develop his own set of man hands.
 How the story ends is entirely dependent on the nature and temperament of the New Guy in question.
 Does he need a healthy does of shame to motivate him past his self imposed obstacles or does he need to just sit with the problem a while longer?

 True Man Hands are more than just physical strength.
 It's self reliance and tenacity.
 It's understanding that there are many ways to solve a problem and the only true requirement to success is to stick with it and see it through to completion.
-In the years following my introduction to this concept I thought of many ways to teach this concept, especially to young men and boys.
+In the years following my introduction to these concepts I thought of many ways to teach them, especially to young men and boys.
 I am very excited to offer this latest version.

 What is Man Hands?